 Olivia was pretending to sort through the stack of papers in front of her on the podium.
 She didn’t want to look straight into the crowd, for fear that her nerves may get the better of her.
-The lights were finally dimming in the lecture hall, as a group of journalists secured last-minute strategic positions right at the front of the room.
-What was originally planned to be an inner circle academic symposium, had mushroomed over a period of days into a much anticipated, widely publicised press conference.
+The lights were finally dimming in the lecture hall, as journalists secured last-minute strategic positions at the front of the room.
+What was originally meant to be an inner circle academic symposium, had mushroomed over a period of days into a much anticipated, widely publicized press conference.
 Olivia had no idea that she was about to appear live on The Line.

 “Over the past 3 months, me and my colleagues have been isolating, growing and studying multiple variants of this family of organisms collected from across the world.
 My team and I have been focusing our initial investigations on these organisms’ genetic heritage and main metabolic pathways, trying to understand how and why we are witnessing the largest and longest phytoplankton bloom ever recorded in modern times.
 Although this work is very far from over, we have so far come across a number of important findings.
 This is why we wanted to speak to you today.
-Some of the characteristics that a few of these variants possess, in our opinion, make them distinctly different from other species of phytoplankton known to this day.
+Some of the characteristics that a few of these variants possess, in our opinion, make them distinctly different from all other species of phytoplankton known to this day.
 I’d like to also clarify that we are not talking about just one species that has mutated.
-We believe that we are looking at an entire family of organisms developing new and interesting adaptations to our changed oceans”
+We believe that we are looking at an entire family of marine microorganisms developing new and interesting adaptations to our changed oceans”

 She looked into the crowd, as the intensity of the lights all of a sudden seemed to block her vision.
-She smiled nervously, thanked the reporter for the question, as she took a moment to look down and away from the lights while everyone waited for her answer.
-This was exactly the type of stupid questions she was hoping to avoid, Olivia thought to herself.
-In a world where ecosystems were collapsing, all that the corporate-sponsored media were interested in was minimising the importance of this catastrophe, reducing it down to human terms by shifting focus away from the tragedy that was unfolding underneath the Veil, and towards potential business opportunities for their fossil fuel industry stakeholders and the wider Business As Usual.
+She smiled nervously and thanked the reporter for the question, as she took a moment to pause, look down and away from the lights while everyone waited for her answer.
+This was exactly the type of stupid question she was hoping to avoid, Olivia thought to herself.
+In a world where ecosystems were collapsing, all that the corporate-sponsored media were interested in was minimizing the importance of this catastrophe and reducing it down to human terms: shifting the focus away from the tragedy that was unfolding underneath the Veil, and towards potential opportunities for fossil fuel industry stakeholders and the wider Business As Usual.

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books